doelab/doelab.github.io/_posts/2024-09-14-DSPonFPGALab1.md

 In this lab, students will design an FIR filter using Verilog or SystemVerilog.
 The focus will be on understanding the filter design process, coding the filter architecture, and running simulations to verify the functionality of the FIR filter.
 Students are required to simulate the design to confirm its correctness.

-For those seeking additional credit, there is an option to synthesize the design onto an FPGA and perform real-time testing.
+For those seeking high score, there is an option to synthesize the design onto an FPGA and perform real-time testing.
 This will allow students to demonstrate their filter implementation on hardware, further reinforcing their understanding of FPGA-based digital signal processing (DSP).

 The lab will include the following steps:

 - Understanding the theory behind FIR filter design.
 - Implementing the FIR filter architecture using HDL.
 - Running simulations to verify the functionality of the filter.
-- Optional: Synthesizing the design on an FPGA and conducting real-time testing for extra credit.
+- Synthesizing the design on an FPGA and conducting real-time testing.

 ## Background